-If we at Nitsa Club must highlight one factor above the rest, this is its artistic programme.
+If we are talking about Nitsa Club we must highlight one factor above the rest.
+Its artistic programme.
 But there is much more.
 Nitsa Club is the name, the flag, the icon, the party that happens at Sala Apolo and La de Apolo, the 2 spaces of the mythical Barcelona club located in the middle of the Av.
 Paral·lel, on Friday and Saturday nights.
 It is then that the legendary Nitsa brand, a pioneering party and one of the most historic and emblematic of Barcelona, turns Apolo into one of the great epicentres of the European clubbing scene.

 As we said, Nitsa is especially remarkable for its programming.
 Always at the forefront, its booking team bets on the most futuristic and sophisticated sounds of techno, house, nu-disco, IDM, breakbeat, EBM and electro.
-Nitsa has gone from Helena Hauff, Surgeon or Regis to Dixon, Bicep, Ben UFO, Detroit Swindle or The Black Madonna.
-The local idol John Talabot uses to visit the venue, by the way.
+Nitsa has gone from Helena Hauff, Surgeon, Dixon, Bicep or The Blessed Madonna.
+The idol John Talabot uses to visit the venue, by the way.

 Nitsa Club consists of Nitsa (main room on the upper floor) and Astin (complimentary room on the lower floor; it is the first one you will find when you enter the club).
 Both have recently been remodelled and their infrastructure, as well as their sound and lighting systems, have been readapted to meet the expectations of one of the most demanding audiences in the city.
 If you are looking for new sounds and away from the big media spotlights, Nitsa Club is your best option.